Demographics of Tonga: Registered births and deaths

-Diaspora
+Migration

+Emigration

+There are over 150,000 people of Tongan descent living outside of Tonga, mostly in New Zealand, the United States, and Australia.

 Oceania

-There are over 150,000 people of Tongan descent living outside of Tonga, mostly in New Zealand, the United States, and Australia.
-60,336 New Zealanders identified themselves as being of Tongan ethnicity with 22,413 stating that they were born in Tonga.
+82,389 New Zealanders identified themselves as being of Tongan ethnicity with 22,413 stating that they were born in Tonga.
 As of 2016, Tongan New Zealanders make up 1.2% of New Zealand's population of approximately 5 million people.
 There is a Tongan Australian population of 32,691 people, which is over 0.1% of Australia's population.
 60% of Tongan people live in New South Wales.

 United States

-In the U.S., Tongan Americans constitute a small 0.02% of the U.S. population, with over 57,000 people recorded having Tongan ancestry in the country as of 2010.
+In the U.S., Tongan Americans constitute a small 0.02% of the U.S. population, with over 67,000 people recorded having Tongan ancestry in the country as of 2020.

-California

 Much of the U.S. Tongan community resides in California.
 In San Mateo County (0.7% of the county's population) in the San Francisco Bay Area, there are over 5,000 Tongan Americans, mainly concentrated in Daly City, East Palo Alto, San Mateo, and San Bruno.
 There is a Tongan community in Oakland, of about 1,500 people (0.3% of Oakland's population).
 There is a Tongan population in Los Angeles County, mainly in Inglewood (0.7% of the city's population), Hawthorne, and Long Beach.
 There are also around 1,000 Tongans in Sacramento and more throughout the Sacramento Valley.

-Utah

 There is a sizable Tongan community in Utah, mainly in the Salt Lake Valley.
 Salt Lake County has over 8,000 residents of Tongan ancestry.
 The Glendale neighborhood of Salt Lake City has one of the highest concentrations of Tongans in the area.

-Texas

 Euless, Texas, in the Dallas-Fort Worth area, has a significant Tongan community, with more than 1,000 residents.

+Portland, Oregon has 500 Tongan individuals, with its metropolitan area having several hundred more in addition.